 Charting

-The charting method of note-taking involves organizing information into a table or grid, which is also known as a “study frame.”
-It works well for subjects that can be categorized, such as comparing similarities and differences, listing dates and events, or analyzing causes and effects.
+The charting method of note-taking organizes information into a table or grid, also called a “study frame.”
+This approach works well for subjects that you can categorize, such as comparing similarities and differences, listing dates and events, or analyzing causes and effects.

 Students can prepare a table before a lecture to guide their note-taking, or they can use this method to organize and rewrite notes afterwards for better understanding.